rageworx/dshowcam/README.md

  * RGB555
  * RGB565
  * MJPEG
- * Y8 ( But DirectShow cannot handle this, so ignored )
+ * ( Y8 -> Not works on DirectShow, DShow cannot handle this, so ignored )

 ## Status
  * Can handle multiple cameras